 In a medium bowl, whisk the flour, baking soda, and salt.
 Set aside.
 In a separate medium microwave safe bowl, melt chocolate in the microwave 30 seconds at a time until no solid pieces are left (about 90 seconds).
 Set aside to cool but not solidify.

 In the bowl of a stand mixer fitted with the paddle attachment or in a large bowl with a hand mixer, beat the butter and brown sugar at medium speed to combine.
 Increase the speed to medium-high and beat, scraping down the sides as necessary, until the mixture is pale and thick, about 5 minutes.
-Reduce the speed to medium and beat in eggs, one at a time until well combined.
+Reduce the speed to medium and beat in vanilla extract and eggs, one at a time until well combined.
 When chocolate is warm but not hot to the touch, add to butter mixture along with yogurt and beat until both are fully incorporated.

 Reduce the speed to medium-low and add half of the dry ingredients into the batter, followed by ¼ cup milk, then the other half of the dry ingredients, and remaining mild.
 Do not over mix.
 Batter will be thin.